-‘How is my credit score calculated’ is one of the most common questions we often ponder upon.
+Credit score calculation is one of the most common questions we often ponder upon.
 With 3 major credit score providers operating here in the UK, what makes the credit score calculation even more tricky is the fact that each organisation puts greater emphasis on certain aspects to create your score than others.
 So, it’s not surprising that your score will vary from provider to provider.
 Find out myths associated with credit score here.

 The simplest way to explain what goes into building your credit score is to look at each element separately as they all work to create a bigger picture of your financial situation.
 Each credit score company sees certain elements as more important than others do, but one thing they have in common is that they all use the list below to provide you with your credit score.

 Lenders always need to assess risk when lending money to anyone, so they use your financial behaviour in the past to decide if you’re a good candidate for lending in the future.
 People with manageable levels of debt that service the outstanding amount on a regular basis have a good credit score.

-Likewise, those who are struggling to make repayments and are missing payments are considered as more of a risk and likely to be given a lower score given their financial history.
+Likewise, people who are struggling to make repayments and are missing payments are riskier for the lenders.
+And are likely to be given a lower score given their financial history.

-‘Hard’ enquiries are always undertaken by lenders to check out a prospective borrowers credit history and suitability for credit, and they can have a short-term impact on credit scores.
-If you’re having a large number of enquiries into your history, this is perceived by lenders as your seeking yet more credit, which can be worrying.
+Lenders always conduct ‘hard’ enquiries to check out prospective borrowers credit history and suitability for credit.
+And they can have a short-term impact on credit scores.
+If you have a large number of enquiries into your history, this is perceived by lenders as your seeking yet more credit, which can be worrying.

 Therefore, the amount of enquiries on your account in the last three months is always taken into account when creating your credit score.